USEPA/WNTR/documentation/morph.rst

 The user can also specify a maximum number of cycles to include in the process.

-Results from network skeletonization include the skeletonized water network model and (optionally) a "skeletonization map" which maps original network nodes to skeletonized network nodes.
+Results from network skeletonization include the skeletonized water network model and (optionally) a "skeletonization map" which maps original network nodes to merged nodes that are represented in the skeletonized network.
-The skeletonization map is a dictionary where the keys are original network nodes and the values are a list of nodes in the skeletonized network that were merged as a result of skeletonization operations.
+The skeletonization map is a dictionary where the keys are original network nodes and the values are a list of nodes in the network that were merged as a result of skeletonization operations.
-For example, if 'Junction 1' was merged into 'Junction 2' as part of network skeletonization, then the skeletonization map would contain the following information::
+For example, if 'Junction 1' was merged into 'Junction 2' and 'Junction 3' remained unchanged as part of network skeletonization, then the skeletonization map would contain the following information::

 	{
 	'Junction 1': [],
-	'Junction 2': ['Junction 1', 'Junction 2']
+	'Junction 2': ['Junction 1', 'Junction 2'],
+	'Junction 3': ['Junction 3']
 	}

-This map indicates that the skeletonized network does not contain 'Junction 1', and that 'Junction 2' in the skeletonized network is the merged product of the original 'Junction 1' and 'Junction 2'.
+This map indicates that the skeletonized network does not contain 'Junction 1', 'Junction 2' in the skeletonized network is the merged product of the original 'Junction 1' and 'Junction 2', and 'Junction 3' was not changed.
 'Junction 2' in the skeletonized network will therefore contain demand and demand patterns from the original 'Junction 1' and 'Junction 2'.